 Dad finished high school in Grant Town, graduating in 1947.
 From there, he went to the University of West Virginia and graduated with a degree in physics in 1951.
 He was in ROTC in college.
 While there, he was able to arrange his service to be in the fledgling United States Air Force.
 The Korean War started in 1950 while he was in school, and he thought his chances of not getting killed would be better in the Air Force rather than as a Lieutenant in the Army and in the sights of the enemy as a priority to kill!

 He left the Air Force after his two-year requirement was up and was discharged as a 1st Lieutenant.
-He went to work with Goodyear Aerospace as a Flight Test Engineer working on the Matador missile.
-He worked initially in Dayton, Ohio, and it was while there he met my mother.
+He then went to work with Goodyear Aerospace as a Flight Test Engineer on the Matador missile.
+He worked initially in Dayton, Ohio, and it was while there that he met my mother.

 After they were married, they moved back to New Mexico, where I was born in August 1955.
 He was not there long before taking a new job with General Dynamics in San Diego.
 They designed and manufactured the famous Atlas rocket armed with nuclear warheads and stuffed them into launch tubes around the United States.
 He joined them as an Engineer in telemetry, instrumentation, and electrical systems.